Alamofire/Alamofire/Documentation/Usage.md

 #### Response Handler

 The `response` handler does NOT evaluate any of the response data.
-It merely forwards on all information directly from the URL session delegate.
+It merely forwards on all information directly from the `URLSessionDelegate`.
 It is the Alamofire equivalent of using `cURL` to execute a `Request`.

 ```swift
 AF.request("https://httpbin.org/get").response { response in